fc-net/Kata-TDD/README.md

 # Kata.FizzBuzz
-I have tried to apply the SOLID principles
+I have tried to apply the SOLID principles and TDD